JuliaMusic/JuliaMusic_documentation.jl/docs/src/printplot/musescore.md

 EditURL = "https://github.com/TRAVIS_REPO_SLUG/blob/master/"
 ```

-# Printing into a Score
+# Printing into a Score using MuseScore

-## MuseScore
-[MuseScore](https://musescore.org) is a wonderful and open source _professional_
+[MuseScore](https://musescore.org) is a wonderful and open source professional
-music score editor with a huge amount of capabilities. `MusicManipulations`
+music score editor. `MusicManipulations`
 provides a convenient interface that can instantly print any [`Notes`](@ref)
 or [`MIDIFile`](@ref) structure via MuseScore.